Skip to main content

 Autumn 2020

-Your laptop will be a tool you will use for almost every class you take in the College.
-Students without a laptop that do not meet the minimum requirements will not be prohibited from enrolling in courses, but their ability to participate in classroom activities and complete assignments may be severely diminished.
+Your laptop will be an essential tool used in nearly every course within the College.
+While students are not prohibited from enrolling in courses if their laptop does not meet the minimum requirements, their ability to participate in classroom activities and complete assignments may be significantly limited.

 The Office of Financial Aid may increase the cost of attendance (budget) for a student to include the cost of a laptop during their UW academic career if requested by the student.
 Students must complete a Revision Request for Additional Expenses form found on the UW Student Financial Aid page.